 What we have done so far has been intensively studied in the field of optimal design.
 This field is interested on how to conduct the most informative experiment.
 There are many different manners to choose the sampling point.
 These include

-• e-optimal: attempts to minimize the maximum eigenvalue of the posterior covariance matrix.
-These can be interpreted as doing operations on the uncertainty ellipsoid.
+- e-optimal: attempts to minimize the maximum eigenvalue of the posterior covariance matrix.
+All these can be interpreted geometrically as doing operations on the uncertainty ellipsoid.

 Active Learning for classification

 $$ We can use approximate inference, like Variational Inference or Monte Carlo Methods to obtain approximations of the above.
-Entropy of the average prediction vs average entropy of the predictions.
-The first term looks for points were all models are uncertain, the second term can be interpreted as a regularizer (similar to aleatoric uncertainty considerations somehow), and penalizes points where the model is uncertain, and steers for more confident points.
+Entropy of the average prediction versus average entropy of the predictions given a trained model.
+The first term looks for points were all models are uncertain, the second term can be interpreted as a regularizer (similar to aleatoric uncertainty considerations somehow), and penalizes points where the model is uncertain, and steers for more confident points where the model disagrees with the label.
+Intuitively, the second part is the aleatoric uncertainty which is the average uncertainty for all models.

 Acquisition functions